amlalejini/amlalejini.github.io/_posts/2021-01-09-bookdown-autodeploy.md

 ## Step 3.
 Using GitHub actions to automatically build and deploy your ebook

 Now that we have a Dockerfile that specifies how to build our ebook, we can wire up some GitHub actions to watch our repository for new commits, build our ebook, and deploy to github pages.

+First, turn on GitHub pages for your repository (under the repo's Settings tab).
+Select the `gh-pages` branch, and save the changes.

+Next, we need to tell GitHub not to use jekyll to generate your site because we'll be generating the site ourselves using bookdown.
+All you need to do is add an empty `.nojekyll` file to your gh-pages branch.
+You can do this manually or directly on GitHub with the Add file button.

+Finally, we're ready to add a workflow (`.github/workflows/deploy-bookdown.yml`) to our GitHub repository that will string together GitHub actions to automatically build and deploy our bookdown site.

 `.github/workflows/deploy-bookdown.yml`